JerJohn15/stock-quotes-and-recco/README.md

 ###Running Tests

 I've recently added a file in the test folder for testing components, but in order for them to work you will need to install the latest version of babel 6 and its presets: es2015, react, and stage-0.
-You'll also need to update your version of react (some of the peer dependencies require the latest version), and perhaps mocha as well.
+You'll also need to update your version of react (some of the peer dependencies require the latest version).
+There's a chance you will need to update mocha as well (I'm using version 2.4.5).

 ```javascript